OlympusDAO/olympus-protocol-metrics-subgraph/docs/ethena-ena-sena-integration.md

 aggregation and published treasury assets retain their value and liquidity flag.

 Deploying config alone onto already-advanced balance state is insufficient.
-Maintainers must replay/reindex the new token and pool history (or use a separately verified state baseline), including both acquisition transfers, then publish new snapshots.
+Proposed rollout: maintainers reindex Ethereum from its existing configured start block 12,000,000 with the new token/pool registrations, then regenerate the affected Ethereum snapshots and republish cross-chain aggregates.
+This is a historical coverage backfill, not a prospective deployment-day classification change.
+The replay must include both acquisition transfers.
+A narrower replay requires a separately verified state baseline and is not asserted here.
 Check:

 1. Accepted deployment SHA and Ethereum progress past the acquisition blocks.
 2. Exactly one sENA record per holding wallet with correct conversion and